nashwalters/day-scheduler/README.md

 # Work Day Scheduler

-This is a simple calendar/schedule8 application that allows a user to save events for each hour of the day by modifying starter code.
+This is a simple calendar/scheduler application that allows users to save events for each hour of the day by modifying starter code.

 ## Table of Contents
 * [General Information](#general-information)